Affiliate links on Android Authority may earn us a commission. Learn more.

 The best Fitbit Inspire 2 bands

 Now outdone by a newer model, the Fitbit Inspire 2 may not be the most exciting option on the table.
 However, it’s the most affordable Fitbit for adults, making it a smart way to dip a toe into the fitness tracking game and Fitbit ecosystem.
+Below are some of our top picks for accessorizing your tracker, but for more options see our complete list of the best Fitbit Inspire 2 bands.

 Alright, so our first Fitbit Inspire 2 band isn’t a watch band.
 Instead, it brings the device back to more of a traditional pedometer design.
 The clip makes it easy to attach your tracker to a waistband when you’re off for a run.
 It’s also nice for daily use if you just don’t have much pocket space.
 It only comes in black, but that helps make the whole setup even stealthier.